South Asian Canadians in British Columbia: 1981 to present

 The 1991 Statistics Canada census counted over 67,495 people in British Columbia natively spoke Punjabi.
 From January 1992 through March of the same year, 7,121 Indian immigrants settled in British Columbia.
 The number of Indian immigrants to British Columbia at that time made up around 25% of all Indian immigration to Canada with Indian immigration accounting for 10% of the total immigration to British Columbia.
 This made India the third most common origin of immigrants to the province.
 Over half of the new Indian immigrants settled in Greater Vancouver.
 Meanwhile in the mid-1990s, the number of jobs in forestry decreased, thus threatening the livelihood of many South Asians across the province.
 Eventually the British Columbian forest sector collapsed in the early 2000s; this prompted many South Asians - mainly Punjabi Sikhs - residing in sawmill-based towns throughout the interior to relocate to urban areas.

 As of the Statistics Canada 2001 Census there were 210,420 Indo-Canadians in British Columbia.
 In terms of ethnic origins, of BC's Indo-Canadians, 183,650 were East Indian, 16,565 were Punjabi, 6,270 were Pakistani, 6,160 were South Asian, n.i.e., 2,295 were Sri Lankan, 1,185 were Tamil, 560 were Bangladeshi, 450 were Sinhalese, 305 were Nepali, 295 were Bengali, 250 were Goan, 205 were Gujarati, and 55 were Kashmiri.
 As of the same census, a total of 163,340 Indo-Canadians lived in the Vancouver region.

-As of the 2010s there has been ongoing controversy regarding the proposed deportation of Surjit Bhandal.
-Her nephew, Jasminder Bhandal of Victoria, is attempting to keep her in Canada.
-The woman lived in Langford.
+In the 2020s, extortion cases against primarily South Asians rose in British Columbia, including the communities of Surrey and Abbotsford.